 Public Scholar Program

-The National Endowment for the Humanities (NEH) has announced a new grant opportunity, the Public Scholar Program, intended to support well-researched books in the humanities that have been conceived and written to reach a broad readership.
+The National Endowment for the Humanities (NEH) invites applications for the 2017 round of the Public Scholar Program, which is intended to support well-researched books in the humanities that have been conceived and written to reach a broad readership.
 Books supported through the Public Scholar Program might present a narrative history, tell the stories of important individuals, analyze significant texts, provide a synthesis of ideas, revive interest in a neglected subject, or examine the latest thinking on a topic.
 Most importantly, they should present significant humanities topics in a way that is accessible to general readers.

 The Public Scholar Program is open to both independent scholars and individuals affiliated with scholarly institutions.
 It offers a stipend of $4,200 per month for a period of six to twelve months.
 The maximum stipend is $50,400 for a twelve-month period.
-Applicants must have previously published a book or monograph with a university or commercial press, or articles and essays that reach a wide readership.
+Applicants must have U.S. citizenship or residency in the U.S. for the three years prior to the application deadline.
+In addition, they must have previously published a book with a university or commercial press or at least three articles and essays in publications reaching a large national or international audience.

-Application guidelines and a list of F.A.Q.’s for the Public Scholar Program are available on the NEH’s website at http://www.neh.gov/grants/research/public-scholar-program.
-The application deadline for the first cycle is March 3, 2015.
-Recipients may begin the term of the grant as early as October 1, 2015 or as late as September 1, 2016.
-The official press release for the new program is available here: http://www.neh.gov/news/press-release/2014-12-01.
+Application guidelines (including a full statement of the eligibility requirements) and a list of F.A.Q.’s for the Public Scholar Program are available on the NEH’s website at http://www.neh.gov/grants/research/public-scholar-program.
+The application deadline for this cycle is February 1, 2017.
+Recipients may begin the term of the grant as early as September 1, 2017 or as late as September 1, 2018.
+In the last cycle of the competition, the Endowment received 318 applications and made 30 awards.

 Palestinian American Research Center (PARC)